wurzy/CV/README.md

 # Curriculum Vitae

-You can find both the English and Portuguese versions of my CV in this repository.
+You can find my CV in this repository.

-Last update: 12/10/2022
+Last update: 02/09/2024

 # Extras
 ## Honors & Awards